- I have received a speeding fine but don’t believe I was speeding – how can I challenge it?

 (b) However, if you hold a learner’s permit, a provisional licence or a probationary licence, you must carry your licence at all times while driving.
 Holders of heavy vehicle licences must also carry their licence with them when driving a heavy vehicle.

-(c) Others required to carry their licence with them while driving are visiting motorists, (interstate or overseas), taxi drivers, drivers carrying passengers, and drivers carrying dangerous goods.
+(c) Others required to carry their licence with them while driving are visiting motorists (interstate or overseas), taxi drivers and drivers carrying dangerous goods.
 Remember, this applies to you.
 If you are driving interstate, you must carry your licence at all times.